 Certification of Tanking and Waterproofing

-Prior to the issue of any Occupation Certificate, an Engineer registered with the National Engineering Register (NER) shall certify that the tanking and waterproofing for the rainwater tanks and flood storage tank has been constructed in accordance with the approved design and specification.
+Prior to the issue of any Occupation Certificate, an Engineer registered with the National Engineering Register (NER) shall certify that the tanking and waterproofing for the rainwater tanks has been constructed in accordance with the approved design and specification.
 The certification is to include an inspection and evaluation of the works.

 REASON